fleetdm/fleet/handbook/community.md

 ### Tools

-Ther script located in `scripts/on-call` for use during on-call rotation (only been tested on macOS and Linux).
+Ther script located in `scripts/oncall` for use during oncall rotation (only been tested on macOS and Linux).
 Its use is completely optional but contains several useful commands for checking issues and PRs that may require attention.
 You will need to install the following tools in order to use it: